 This brief history is, if you like, a work in progress.
 Over time we will add supplementary pages, which will open as separate pages in your browser; there is a list of these separate pages at the bottom of this page: here.
 We will also be adding some much needed photos.
 History is written over time, so bear with us!

 During the latter part of the Victorian era, industries involving railway engineering, metal forging, steel rolling and wire manufacture and bridge building swelled the town’s population.
 One result was the need to ‘take the Gospel to the people’!
 Members from Grange Road began a ‘tin hut’ mission to railway and metal workers and their families in Corporation Road.
 This outreach resulted in the construction and formation of a ‘daughter’ Baptist Church (1904) on the corner of Corporation Road and Easson Road.
-It is at this point that we ‘lose’ the Baptist Tabernacle in Corporation Road and what follows is about Grange Road – at least until the final paragraph.
-The history of the Taberacle from 1904 until 2017 is on one of those yet to be written pages!
+It is at this point that we ‘lose’ the Baptist Tabernacle in Corporation Road and what follows is about Grange Road – at least until a later part of this page.

 Following the General Strike (1926) and a period of Depression, fresh groups of workers invaded the town in search of work in the local linen mills and knitting woollens industry.
 This time, some church members moved across to the Geneva Road area of the town to, again, ‘bring the Gospel to the people’.
 During the mid-Thirties a generous gift allowed for another ‘daughter chapel’ to be built in Geneva Road – the Geneva Road Baptist Church.
 Like Grange Road, the church at Corporation Road, known officially as the Darlington Baptist Tabernacle, remains with the Baptist Union.
 The Geneva Road fellowship is now a Free Evangelical Church.
 Both Geneva Road and Corporation Road continue to serve their respective local communities well.